(Updated and fully revised 22nd September 2017 – original publication August 15th 2010)

-In one of his posts this week he referred back to an interview with Jerry Greenberg on Bite Me! in which Jerry makes a major statement on how to build your fanbase.
+In one of his posts a while ago he referred back to an interview in which there’s a major statement on how to build your fanbase.

 Bud felt that in the long run it hurt the artist and hurt their career and then it also created a lot of what we call “The One Shot” video artist – who were really acts that people got because of the video but when they really had to go out and do it there was no substance.”